Chaklader/SignalSyncPro/papers/PAPER_2.md

 dominate decision-making.

 **Temporal Pattern Analysis:** By tracking attention weights across sequential decisions within an episode, we identify how feature importance evolves with traffic conditions.
-For instance, does queue length attention increase as congestion builds?
+For instance, does detector occupancy attention increase as congestion builds?
 Does phase duration attention spike before phase transitions?
 Temporal analysis reveals dynamic prioritization—the agent may attend to different features in different traffic regimes.

 **Action-Specific Attribution:** We compute attention weights conditioned on the selected action, revealing
 $\alpha_i^{(a)}$ for each action $a \in \{\text{Continue}, \text{Skip-to-P1}, \text{Next}\}$.
 This identifies which
-features drive specific decisions: Continue may focus on current phase queue lengths, Skip-to-P1 on bus waiting times, and Next on alternative phase demands.
-Action-specific attention provides targeted explanations: "Agent chose Continue because major approach queue (attention: 0.38) was high while minor queues (attention: 0.12) were low."
+features drive specific decisions: Continue may focus on current phase detector occupancy, Skip-to-P1 on bus waiting times, and Next on alternative phase indicators.
+Action-specific attention provides targeted explanations: "Agent chose Continue because major approach detector occupancy (attention: 0.38) was high while minor approach detectors (attention:
+0.12) were low."

 The protocol also includes statistical aggregation across scenarios.
 We compute mean attention weights and standard deviations across all states in each test scenario (Pr_0-9, Bi_0-9, Pe_0-9), identifying features that consistently